 By Claire of Backpacking Bella

-Around 45 minutes’ drive south west of Auckland lies Piha, one of the best surf spots in New Zealand.
+Around 45 minutes’ drive south-west of Auckland lies Piha, one of the best surf spots in New Zealand.
 There is no public transport to this tiny laid-back village set on a wild and windswept black iron-sand beach, but it’s easy to see why so many people escape here from the city.

 The setting for the popular New Zealand reality television show, Piha Rescue, the dramatic scenery includes the iconic Lion Rock.
 You can climb this ancient volcanic landmark – known in Māori as Te Piha – and enjoy spectacular views in all directions.

-After exploring the beach, take a break at Piha Café, a rustic and cool little place that serves some of the best eggs benedict around, as well as incredible chocolate brownies.
+After exploring this Auckland beach, take a break at Piha Café, a rustic and cool little place that serves some of the best eggs benedict around, as well as incredible chocolate brownies.
 If it’s a clear day, grab one of the wooden tables outdoors and take in the view of this atmospheric beach.